401-advanced-javascript-Rashid/data-structures-and-algorithms/README.md

 Enqueue: adds a node to the rear of he queue .
 dequeue: removes a node from the front .
 peek: which checks and returns the front node .

+### and

+We needed to create a brand new PseudoQueue class. this PseudoQueue class will implement our standard queue interface, but will internally only utilize 2 Stack objects.

+## PseudoQueue Methods

+- enqueue - can enter item(s) into a queue
+- dequeue - can remove item(s) from the queue until empty
+- peek - can peek into queue seeing expected value

 ## Approach & Efficiency